xiazemin/hive_study/chapter1.md

 \[1\]+  Exit 1                  hive --service metastore

 修改conf/hive-site.xml 中的 “hive.metastore.schema.verification”  值为 false  即可解决 “Caused by: MetaException\(message:Version information not found in metastore. \)”

+Caused by: javax.jdo.JDODataStoreException: Required table missing : "DBS" in Catalog "" Schema "".
+DataNucleus requires this table to perform its persistence operations.
+Either your MetaData is incorrect, or you need to enable "datanucleus.schema.autoCreateTables"

+NestedThrowables:

+org.datanucleus.store.rdbms.exceptions.MissingTableException: Required table missing : "DBS" in Catalog "" Schema "".
+DataNucleus requires this table to perform its persistence operations.
+Either your MetaData is incorrect, or you need to enable "datanucleus.schema.autoCreateTables"